JustinKnueppel/go-fp/README.md

 ## `ComposeN`

 The `ComposeN` function set performs right-to-left function composition on `N` functions.
 As a base set, there are supplied `Compose` functions for 2-9 functions to be composed.
 However, composition can be nested as `Compose` itself returns a function.
-For example the two approaches are equivalent as function composition is associative:
+For example, the two approaches are equivalent as function composition is associative:

 ```go
 add1 := func(x int) int { return x + 1 }